sgost/contentconcepts-data/pricing/index.md

 ---
 title: Pricing
-heading: Top quality, truly affordable services @  USD 0.020 per word
+heading: Trusted, truly affordable editing services @  $0.020 per word
-subHeading: " Our manuscript editing & proofreading charge is one of the best and affordable for authors and students.
-Why pay dollar$$ when you can pay in INR?
+subHeading: " Editing fee need not be exorbitant.
+Our manuscript editing & proofreading charge is one of the best and affordable for authors and students.
 We do not charge express fee.
 Our payment gateway is secured and handled by banks.
 Try with us and you will not be disappointed"
 types:
   - id: 1
     title: Editing Services